ShumailaAhmed/AI-Workshop/README.md

 from torch import nn
 from torchvision import datasets, transforms
 ```
 Now we load the MNIST dataset into root dir, we initialize both training and test dataset.
-The transform argument implements any image manipulations we wish to apply. following are the transforms we want to apply.
+The transform argument implements any image manipulations we wish to apply.
+The following are the transforms we want to apply.
-1. Transform the array into a float tensor, this will transform array from value 0-255 to float tensor of 0.0-1.0
+1. Transform the array into a float tensor, this will transform the array from value 0-255 to a float tensor of 0.0-1.0
 2. Resize it to 28 x 28 size
 3. Normalize the values, passing the mean and standard deviation of 0.5. normalization helps remove skewness and distortion.
-A training loader is what we use to specify the training batches, as passing 1 epoch with 60,000 training images is dataset will be very computationally expensive, so we pass the data in small batches, the batch size depends on the size of data and according to gpu.
+A training loader is what we use to specify the training batches, as passing 1 epoch with 60,000 training images is dataset will be very computationally expensive, so we pass the data in small batches, the batch size depends on the size of data and according to GPU.
-We shuffle the data so as to avoid stucking in local minima.
+We shuffle the data to avoid getting stuck in local minima.

 ```
 transform = transforms.Compose([transforms.Resize((28,28)),